-Out of an abundance of caution, the custodial staff will continue to flush the P.S.
-329 - Brooklyn water systems on Monday mornings before school starts in order to eliminate water that has been stagnant in pipes over the weekend and to ensure safe drinking water is available for students and staff.
+The test results include water fixtures that are not used for drinking or cooking, including handwashing sinks.
+Sinks will have clear signs indicating "Hand Washing Only" and "Not for Drinking Use."
+The custodial staff will flush the P.S.
+329 - Brooklyn water systems on Monday mornings and after holidays before school starts, in order to eliminate water that has been stagnant in pipes over the weekend.
+This is part of our robust protocol to ensure safe drinking water is available for students and staff.